What Are Adverbial Clauses?

 - Adverbial clauses are adjuncts.
-(We can remove them without the sentence being grammatically wrong.)
+(We can remove them without affecting grammaticality of the sentence)

 - Adverbial clauses are dependent clauses.
 (They cannot form a meaningful sentence on their own.)